Skip to main content

 Rate limits are determined by your account plan and optional per-key caps:

-• Each account has a default QPS limit based on its subscription tier.
+• Each account has a default rate limit based on its subscription tier.

-• When creating an API key, you may configure an additional QPS limit for that key.
+• When creating an API key, you may configure an additional rate limit for that key.

 • If both are configured, requests are throttled by whichever limit is lower (account or API key).